garyttt/freeipa_puppet_foreman/README.md

 ```
 11. If there is failure and re-installation is needed:
 ---
-Login as root at Primary Master (ipa):
+Login as root at IPA Primary Master (ipa):
 ```bash
 ipa-replica-manage del ipa2.example.local --force
 # Note: there will be error if you have not performed the fix as per step 14.
 ```
-Login as root at Replica Master (ipa2):
+Login as root at IPA Replica Master (ipa2):
 ```bash
 ipa-server-install --uninstall
 dnf remove -y sssd-ipa 389-ds-core
 ```
-12. Else continue with CA Server Install, ensure CRL Generator status is 'disabled' as Primary Master is acting as it.
+12. Else continue with CA Server Install, ensure CRL Generator status is 'disabled' at ipa2 as Primary Master (ipa) is acting as it.
 ```bash
 ipa-ca-install
 ipa-crlgen-manage status
 ```
 13. Verify FreeIPA GUI https://ipa2.example.local/ipa/ui

+14. A Replica Master with additional CA Server role is called Secondary Master and it is HA (High Availability) and DR (Disaster Recovery) capable when its CRL Generator status is enabled.

-14. Note that as there is no DNS Server serving zone 'example.local', the following messages are normal.
+15. Note that as there is no DNS Server serving zone 'example.local', the following messages are normal.
 ```
 ipaserver.dns_data_management: ERROR unable to resolve host name ipa.example.local. to IP address, ipa-ca DNS record will be incomplete
 OR